JabRef/jabref/docs/decisions/0034-use-citation-key-for-grouping-chat-messages.md

 ### Citation key

 * Good, because it is cross-platform, stable (meaning stays the same across launches of JabRef)
-* Bad, because it is not guaranteed that citation key exists on BIB entry, and that it is unique across other BIB entries in the library
+* Bad, because it is not guaranteed that citation key exists on `BibEntry`, and that it is unique across other `BibEntriy`'s' in the library

 ### Use `ShareId`